schmidtster/SI507-final-project/README.md

 contain the plotly_key and plotly_username.
 Sign up for a plot.ly account and visit https://plot.ly/python/getting-started/ to install plotly modules necessary to run use graphs.
 Use the requirements.txt to see all modules necessary to run the program.

+#### SETUP

+In order to setup the database, run user_interface.py and use the command "setup" to establish the database.

 ## Description: